mattvenn/audo-edit-2000/README.md

 * fade titles or have some nicer transition - done
 * position of titles - done
 * generate a youtube compatible TOC - done
-* full screen titles - todo
+* be able to have seperate short videos at start/end etc - done
+* be able to change audio sync - seems off on yosys-show vid
 * put font/threads into config - todo
-* be able to have seperate short videos at start/end etc

 # requirements